hkrsmk/smpdemo/README.md

 This is a demo of my SMP project.
 Errors are kept as-is; the only thing done was to move everything over.

-Best viewed with internet explorer or chrome.
+Best viewed with Internet Explorer or Chrome.

 Known bugs:
 1. Firefox cannot recognise the font